 The business plan is likely to be looking at where the organisation will be in 5 -10 years’ time.
 HR can ask if the workforce is acquiring sufficient skills to meet the growing demands that company’s a business’ growth.

-A recent CIPD study (October 2018, 3700 participants) revealed that 49% of respondents questioned believed that they were either underused or over-skilled for the roles they were carrying out.
+A recent CIPD study revealed that 49% of respondents believed that they were either underused or over-skilled for the roles they were carrying out.

-So, it’s going to be the HR professional who can speak authoritatively on the need for a strategic approach to training and development as part of business planning and provide input to help the business achieve its goals effectively.
+So, it’s going to be the HR professional who can speak authoritatively on the need for a strategic approach to training and development.
+This is part of business planning and will provide input to help the business achieve its goals effectively.

 The HR professional, with access to objective data, is best placed to offer insightful ideas and plans on how to support the people aspect of the business plan.

 If HR is allowed to be a key influencer in the business, they can solicit ideas, suggestions and feedback from both management and employees about both input and execution of strategy.